sebastianwilczek/feta/README.md

 ### Run Feta

-To run Feta, you need to have Node.js and npm installed on your computer.
-If you don't have them installed, you can download them from [nodejs.org](https://nodejs.org/).
+To run Feta, you need to have Node.js installed on your computer.
+If you don't have it installed, you can download it from [nodejs.org](https://nodejs.org/).

 Once you have Node.js and npm installed, you can run Feta by following these steps: